parthi82/py-webapp/README.md

 # py-webapp
-Some Basic Web App Development Using Webapp2 and appengine
+Some basic webapp development using Webapp2 and Appengine